 “We ruled out lots of different illnesses before I was finally diagnosed with CVID.
 I started having transfusions of Intragam® P and the difference in me has been huge.
 Now I hardly ever get sick, and if I do it is nowhere near as bad as it once was.”

 As well as fighting primary immunodeficiency diseases like Stephanie’s, Intragam® P is also used to treat several other conditions.
-Those at risk of infection because of a low immune system caused by disease or treatments such as chemotherapy are treated with Intragam® P too.
-It is also used as immunomodulatory therapy for those with auto-immune diseases where the body’s immune system attacks itself like Guillain-Barré syndrome.
-Intragam® P is also used to treat ‘mystery’ conditions we don’t know the cause of, like Kawasaki disease, which affects children’s arteries.
+Those at risk of infection because of a low immune system caused by disease or treatments such as chemotherapy sometimes need Intragam® P treatment, too.
+It is also used as disease-controlling (or immunomodulating) therapy for those with auto-immune diseases where the body’s immune system attacks itself, like Guillain-Barré syndrome.
+Intragam® P is also used to treat ‘mystery’ conditions where we don’t know the cause, like Kawasaki disease, which affects children’s arteries.
 Medical trials showed the treatment worked and it is now the standard treatment around the world for this condition.

 Stephanie is hugely grateful to blood and plasma donors for the commitment they show to helping people in need.